FranziHH/DccExController/README.md

+# !
+Fork From WiTcontroller
+This is Forked From https://github.com/flash62au/DccExController

+My Changes Are:
+* add Entry for ESP32 in platformio.ini

 # DccExController

 A DccExController is a simple DIY, handheld controller that talks to a wThrottle Server (JMRI, DCC++EX and many others) using the Native DCC-EX protocol, exclusive to the EX-CommandStations, to control DC and DCC model trains.